pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[game.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/game.scala#L14)

-Apart from commands we'll have a method to update current turn countdown (`tickCountdown()`).
+Apart from commands we'll have a method to update the current turn countdown (`tickCountdown()`).
-It'll take care of updating remaining time for player's turn as well as turn timeout.
+It'll take care of updating the time left in a player's turn as well as the turn timeout.
-We'll execute this method periodically as the time passes.
+We'll execute this method periodically as time passes.

 ### Violations
-You might have already noticed that most of game's public methods return `Either[GameRulesViolation, Game]`.
+You might have already noticed that most public methods of a game return `Either[GameRulesViolation, Game]`.

-We'll use following violations to indicate a failure:
+We'll use the following violations to indicate failure:

 {% highlight scala %}
 sealed trait GameRulesViolation